Dataway¶

 Notes

-- When the host is installed, the Dataway installation path is /usr/local/cloudcare/dataflux/dataway
+- During host installation, the Dataway installation path is /usr/local/cloudcare/dataflux/dataway

-After installation, wait for a while to refresh the "Data Gateway" page, if you see the version number in the "Version Information" column of the data gateway you just added, it means that the Dataway has been successfully connected to the observation cloud center, and front-end users can access data through it.
+After installation, wait a moment and refresh the "Data Gateway" page.
+If you see the version number in the "Version Information" column of the newly added data gateway, it indicates that this Dataway has successfully connected to the Guance center, and front-end users can start accessing data through it.

-After Dataway is successfully connected to the observation cloud center, log in to the observation cloud console, view all Dataway addresses on the "Integration" / DataKit page, select the required Dataway gateway address, and obtain the DataKit installation command to execute on the server to start collecting data.
+After Dataway successfully connects to the Guance center, log into the Guance console.
+On the "Integration" / "DataKit" page, you can view all Dataway addresses, select the required Dataway gateway address, obtain the DataKit installation command, and execute it on the server to start collecting data.

 Manage DataWay¶